23 - The complete key catalog

 This chapter assumes the cryptographic primitives defined in chapter 03 (groups, fields, PRFs, commitments, signatures).
 Specific to this chapter:

-- Symbol and short name.
+- The symbol and its short name.

 3. The code